 - What are the signs of crowning?

-What does it mean when baby is crowning?
+What does it mean when a baby crowns?

-Your baby crowning in labor is the point at which your baby’s head is visible from the outside and doesn’t slip back up the birth canal between contractions.
 At this point, they’ve descended through the birth canal, and you’re almost at the end of your labor.
-Hooray!

 What does a baby crowning feel like?